pfsense/docs/source/packages/open-vm-tools-package.rst

 Open VM Tools package
 =====================

-This package installs VMware Tools for pfSense, using the `Open VM Tools`_ available from VMware.
+This package installs VMware Tools for pfSense® software, using the `Open VM Tools`_ available from VMware.
 It is built using the `open-vm-tools-nox11 FreeBSD port`_.

 Usage
 -----